Faculty & Staff

 Marcus D. King

-Director, MS in Environment & International Affairs
+Director, M.S. in Environment & International Affairs

-Marcus D. King is Director of the MS-EIA and Professor of the Practice in Environment and International Affairs in the Science and Technology in International Affairs Program (STIA) at Georgetown University’s Edmund A. Walsh School of Foreign Service.
+Marcus D. King is Director of the MS-EIA and Professor of the Practice in Environment & International Affairs in the Science and Technology in International Affairs Program (STIA) at Georgetown University’s Edmund A. Walsh School of Foreign Service.
 He holds a joint appointment at Earth Commons, Georgetown’s Institute for Environment & Sustainability.

 Prior to Georgetown, King was the John O. Rankin Associate Professor of International Affairs and Director of the Master of Arts in International Affairs Program at George Washington University’s Elliott School.
 Dr. King previously served as Director of Research and Associate Research Professor.